N.D. men charged in theft of about $8,700 worth of grain

 Strand told the deputy to contact "Chad," who Strand said would vouch for him.

-A deputy spoke to Chad Swanson in the office of Triple S Farms.
+A deputy spoke to Chad Swanson in the office of Swanson Seed Service.

 Court documents say Swanson, who told the deputy he had been running the seed service for about two months, gave inconsistent answers, stating first that he didn't know which bin Strand loaded from and later stating he told Strand to haul from a particular bin.